Atlanta Mennonite Fellowship partners with these organizations in various ways.

-This joint MCUSA/PCUSA ministry is “a faith-based network of six cities providing opportunities for service, learning and leadership development within the urban context.”
-AMF rents a house to one of DOOR-Atlanta’s “Dwell” units, has a member on DOOR-Atlanta’s board, supports DOOR financially, and enjoys interacting with DOOR participants in many ways.Visit the Site
+This Mennonite Mission Network ministry is “a faith-based network of cities providing opportunities for service, learning and leadership development within the urban context.”
+AMF previously provided a house to one of DOOR-Atlanta’s “Dwell” units, has a member on DOOR-Atlanta’s board, supports DOOR financially, and enjoys interacting with DOOR participants in many ways.Visit the Site

 GPJC aims to promote peaceful alternatives to war and violence, and to provide leadership in nonviolently opposing wars and policies of aggression and domination.
 Members of AMF helped found GPJC in 2002.Visit the Site

 This organization “seeks to make undergraduate education possible for qualified students who were studying in Iraq, are unable to continue their education because of the violence, and intend to return and contribute to the rebuilding of Iraq.”
 AMF contributes financially to this project.Visit the Site

 This is the primary Anabaptist service organization, operating globally since 1920.
 “Around the world, MCC shares God’s love and compassion in the name of Christ by responding to basic human needs and working for peace and justice.”
-AMF helps raise money for MCC through the Peach Cobbler Relief Sale.Visit the Site
+AMF helped raise money for MCC through the Peach Cobbler Relief Sale, and now raises funds for MCC at Schmeckfest, an annual potluck and hymn sing that AMF hosts.Visit the Site

 AMF continues to support this ministry financially now that most of its work is in Baltimore.
 While it was located in Atlanta, we made sandwiches that the Open DOOR served to the homeless community, and held joint services with their congregation.Visit the Site

-This annual auction of quilts, hand-made furniture and crafts is held the third weekend in September at the state fairgrounds in Perry, Georgia.
-Proceeds go to the work of MCC (above).
-AMF helped begin this sale in 2000.
-Many of us create items for sale, volunteer in numerous ways before and at the sale, and of course, spend our money for a good cause at the sale.Visit the Site
+This annual auction of quilts, hand-made furniture and crafts was held the third weekend in September at the state fairgrounds in Perry, Georgia, with proceeds going to the work of MCC (above).
+AMF helped begin this sale in 2000, and supported it through its final sale in 2019.
+We now raise money for MCC at Schmeckfest, an annual potluck and hymn sing that AMF hosts.Visit the Site